 There are usually four different ways to configure your browser to use a proxy server.

 - No Proxy Mode (Direct Mode): In this case, your browser bypasses all the system level proxies and try to connect you to the internet directly.
-This option is usually useful to detect whether an external software is configuring your proxy or not.
+This option is usually used to detect whether an external software is configuring a system-level proxy or not.
 You can turn it on and off and compare IP addresses.
-Another use case is when you have internet connection and still you cannot browse any website.
-Most likely an external proxy manager is configured your network to use a proxy server that is not available anymore or is not responding.
-Turing "Direct Mode" on can bypass these proxies and allow you to browse the web.
+Another use case is when although you are connected to the internet, still you cannot browse any website.
+Most likely an external proxy manager is configured your network to use a specific proxy server that is not available anymore or is not responding.
+By turning "Direct Mode" on you can bypass these os-level proxies and allow you to directly browse the web.

-- System Proxy Mode: In this mode, your browser uses system-wide proxy.
-Sometimes, proxy softwares only set system-level proxy and expect all other softwares use these settings.
-Not that the external software is going to manage proxy settings in this case and is responsible for all proxy leakages.
+- System Proxy Mode: In this mode, your browser uses a system-wide proxy server.
+Sometimes, proxy applications only set system-level proxy and expect all other applications to respect the proxy setting (although there are different ways to connect to the net directly).
+Not that the external software is going to manage proxy settings in this case and is responsible for all the proxy and DNS leakages.

-- Manual Proxy Mode: In this case, you are going to explicitly define proxy server for HTTP, HTTPS and FTP protocols.
+- Manual Proxy Mode: In this case, you are going to explicitly define a proxy server for "HTTP", "HTTPS" and "FTP" protocols.
 Some proxy extensions support "other" protocols as well.